 2. Let this batter sit for 12-24 hours.
 (The longer the better.)

 3. When you are ready to bake, add the rest of the ingredients and bake as per instructions.
 Note that you may need to increase your baking time a bit.

 dash of celtic sea salt

-2. Scoop into a storage bag and cut off a tiny section of the bottom corner.
+2. Scoop into a zippered storage baggie and cut off a tiny section of the bottom corner.